HeptaDecane/az-204/questions.md

 ---

 ### Q109
 **You are developing a web service that will run on Azure virtual machines that use Azure Storage.
-You congure all virtual machines to use managed identities.
+You configure all virtual machines to use managed identities.
 You have the following requirements:
 • Secret-based authentication mechanisms are not permitted for accessing an Azure Storage account.
 • Must use only Azure Instance Metadata Service endpoints.